News and the Abstract Truth

 Game Changers

-What the public takes for granted is that an AP attribution is beyond reproach.
+What the public has taken for granted, then and now, is that an attribution by the Associated Press is beyond reproach.

 Business as Usual